GuanceCloud/datakit/internal/pipeline/ptinput/funcs/md/agg_metric.en.md

 - `agg_fn`: Aggregation function, can be one of `"avg"`, `"sum"`, `"min"`, `"max"`, `"set"`.
 - `agg_by`: The name of the field in the input data will be used as the tag of the aggregated data, and the value of these fields can only be string type data.
 - `agg_field`: The field name in the input data, automatically obtain the field value for aggregation.
+- `category`: Data category for aggregated data, optional parameter, the default value is "M", indicating the indicator category data.

 Example: